Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-puzzl3d/TASKS.md

 * Professional, Scientific, and Technical Services
 ***
 ### Operators
-* ONET-SOC code and title:
+ONET-SOC code and title:
+* 51-9082.00 - Medical Appliance Technicians
+***
-* 5 most important tasks they carry out (provide the importance score, in Details):
+5 most important tasks they carry out (provide the importance score, in Details):
+* Drill and tap holes for rivets and glue, weld, bolt, or rivet parts together to form prosthetic or orthotic devices.
+Score: 86
+* Read prescriptions or specifications to determine the type of product or device to be fabricated and the materials and tools that will be required.
+Score: 86
+* Make orthotic or prosthetic devices, using materials such as thermoplastic and thermosetting materials, metal alloys and leather, and hand or power tools.
+Score: 85
+* Bend, form, and shape fabric or material to conform to prescribed contours of structural components.
+Score: 84
+* Construct or receive casts or impressions of patients' torsos or limbs for use as cutting and fabrication patterns.
+Score: 83
+***
-* Is this job routine?
+Is this job routine?
 Your judgment (0-10):
+* Routine level: 7
+* Compared to engineering and managing, operating tasks are more routine in the sense that they do not experiment with as many changes and updates as other tasks.
+Usually their tasks are more specific which allow them to become experts in those areas and perform their work in a more efficient way.
+Many times they are just a small essential piece in the whole production chain.
+***
-* Is this job cognitive?
+Is this job cognitive?
 Your judgment (0-10):
+* Cognitive level: 7
+* Although tasks could be sometimes automatic and physical, in this particular case as the company is in a relatively new and innovative sector, workers are required some additional skills such as 3D-printers knowledge, educational and psychological knowledge and soft skills (learnability and flexibility among others).
+***
-* 5 most important skills they require to possess (provide the importance score, in Details):
+5 most important skills they require to possess (provide the importance score, in Details):
+* Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+Score: 72
+* Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
+Score: 69
+* Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.
+Score: 69
+* Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
+Score: 66
+* Speaking — Talking to others to convey information effectively.
+Score: 66
+***
-* 5 technology skills:
+5 technology skills:
+* Computer aided design CAD software  — Autodesk AutoCAD; Ohio Willow Wood OMEGA Tracer System; SoftSource CADview; Vorum Research Corporation CANFIT-PLUS
+* Computer aided manufacturing CAM software — Orthotic fabrication software
+* Medical software — Footmaxx Metascan software; Gait analysis software
+* Spreadsheet software — Microsoft Excel
+***
+Education:
+* Associate's degree 26%
+* High school diploma or equivalent 21%
-* Education:
+* Bachelor’s degree 18%
+***
-* Wages:
+Wages:
+* Median wages (2019): $19,56 hourly, $40,690 annual
+***
-* Top industry:
+Top industry:
+* Manufacturing
+* Health care and social assistance
 ***

 ## Task 3